 Easy Chicken Pot Pie is as stated, E-A-S-Y. It’s also D-E-L-I-S-H. So clearly you need to make it!
 (And keep it in your weekly fall rotation.)
+Store-bought pie crust makes this classic chicken pot pie a cinch!

 My infatuation of chicken pot pie started long ago, when my Grandmother first inverted a Swanson’s individual chicken pot pie on the plate in front of me.
 She then proceeded to cut it up until it resembled, for lack of a better word, mush.
 It sounds sort of unappetizing, but I’d equate it to the same general idea as the Thanksgiving mashup – when turkey, gravy, mashed potatoes and dressing are all forced together in one complete bite.